ADU-Platform/Adu-design/README.md

 # Adu-material-ui
-It is node module for react js
+It is module for react js